visualizersdotnl/FM-BISON/README.md

 # IMPORTANT ISSUES

 - Basic documentation will be written at some point; for now just explore our code, it has it's share of comments :)
-- Github issue list is nearly complete.
+- Github issue list is complete, please at least give it a once over since this project is under *heavy* development.
 - Currently there are 2 dependencies on JUCE 5.4.x!
 We love JUCE for our VST projects.
+- Yes, we know, we haven't done a lot of optimization; it is reasonably fast, though.
+We're still in R&D so flexibility is a plus.

 # SHORT AUDIO DEMO (24/04/2020)